yjg30737/simplePyQt5/README.md

 * TopLeftRightWidget

 This module inherits LeftRightWidget.
 Top of this widget is LeftRightWidget and bottom part of this you can add/set a bunch of widgets such as QListWidget or separators.

+* StyleApplier

+This module help you apply style, icon, tooltip over widgets.
+Style path and icon path are set to `style` and `icon` folder in your script folder by default.
+So if you want to use this module you have to make those two and put the css files and icon files inside them.
+You can change those two paths, though.

 ## Setup
 ```